Can a Good Attitude Beat a Bad Resume?

 1. The Interview as a Soft‑Skill Test

 When you walk into an interview, you’re not just answering questions about your résumé.
 You’re showcasing your communication style, your ability to listen, and your adaptability.
-Interviewers often use behavioral questions (“Tell me about a time you handled a conflict”) to gauge these traits Turns out it matters..
+Interviewers often use behavioral questions (“Tell me about a time you handled a conflict”) to gauge these traits And that's really what it comes down to.
+And it works..

 - Prepare STAR answers (Situation, Task, Action, Result).